 In addition to the grades, the sugar level of the beverage is shown clearly on the label in the form of percentage of total volume.

-Nutri-Grade beverages graded "C" or "D" must be labelled with a Nutri-Grade mark on the front-of-pack of its package.
-Labelling of the Nutri-Grade mark is optional for Nutri-Grade beverages graded 'A" or "B", and companies can choose to label such products with the voluntary HCS and/or the Nutri-Grade mark.
+Nutri-Grade beverages graded "C" or "D" must be labelled with a Nutri-Grade mark on the front-of-pack of its package for pre-packaged products or [new from 30 December 2023] labelled next to freshly prepared beverages listed for sale, such as on physical or online menus at their point of purchase.
+Labelling of the Nutri-Grade mark is optional for Nutri-Grade beverages graded 'A" or "B", and companies can choose to label such products with the voluntary HCS or HDP identifier and/or the Nutri-Grade mark.

 Note: the sugar levels in the images are for illustrative purposes only.
 The actual sugar level to be indicated on the mark should correspond to the sugar content of each beverage.

-To facilitate implementation of the measures, all Nutri-Grade beverages are also required to carry a NIP, specifying the energy value, the amounts of protein, carbohydrate, total sugar, fat and saturated fat in the Nutri-Grade beverages.
-Additional declaration of other nutrients (e.g. lactose) is also allowed.
+To facilitate implementation of the measures, all Nutri-Grade beverages are also required to provide its nutrition information, specifying the energy value, the amounts of protein, carbohydrate, total sugar, fat and saturated fat.
+Additional declaration of other nutrients (e.g. lactose/galactose) is also allowed.
 Only lactose or galactose declared on the NIP would be subtracted from the amount of total sugar for the purpose of Nutri-Grade grading.
 Where lactose and galactose are not declared on the NIP, their respective amounts are taken as zero.

 Companies are responsible to ensure that the Nutri-Grade mark (if required) and NIP are applied to their products in accordance to the regulations.
 The images for the Nutri-Grade mark can be downloaded in the “Resources” section below.
 Companies will not be required to register any product artwork or submit any test result prior to applying the Nutri-Grade mark.
 Post-market surveillance will be conducted by the relevant authorities to ensure that the regulations are complied with.

-Advertisements of Nutri-Grade beverages graded "D", are prohibited across all media platforms (e.g. broadcast, print, out-of-home, on-ground, online) except at point-of-sale (POS) platforms.
-POS advertisements for Nutri-Grade beverages graded "D" are permitted (e.g. shelf talkers, promotional signage at supermarkets, tasting booths, pop-ups at e-commerce sites), but these materials must display the beverage’s Nutri-Grade mark clearly.
+Advertisements of Nutri-Grade beverages graded "D", are prohibited across all media platforms (e.g. broadcast, print, out-of-home, on-ground, online) except for advertisements of pre-packaged beverages at point-of-sale (POS) platforms within variety shops (e.g., supermarkets, convenience stores).
+POS advertisements for pre-packaged Nutri-Grade beverages graded "D" are permitted within variety shops (e.g. promotional signage at supermarkets), but these materials must display the beverage’s Nutri-Grade mark clearly.

 Brand advertisements that do not feature any particular product, and advertisements that promote the sale of Nutri-Grade beverages graded "A", "B" or "C" are allowed.